robdunn4/QSpice/MSVS/README.md

 ## Files

-QSpice_MSVS.pdf &mdash; The detailed instructions for a first Visual Studio/QSpice component project.
+QSpice_MSVS.pdf &mdash; Detailed instructions for a first Visual Studio/QSpice component project.

 MyDemo.qsch &mdash; The sample schematic used in the PDF guide.

+GenNetlists.cmd &mdash; A batch file to generate netlist files from schematic files.